-3) Contrary to wide lens, Tele lenses “flatten” the distance from near to far parts of a scene, thus highlighting both parts.
+3. Contrary to wide lens, Tele lenses “flatten” the distance from near to far parts of a scene, thus highlighting both closer and far away parts.

 Here are some examples: